navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 ***********************
 From my own experience, I found Hyphanet relatively slow, which is probably the price to pay for good anonymity.
 Plugins and pages are slow to download, but this may depend on your connection and the bandwidth allocated to Hyphanet.

-Besides, I was not a big fan of the extensive captcha process required to create a WoT identity, which took me a day to complete.
+Besides, I was not a big fan of the extensive captcha process required to create a `WoT <#create-a-new-identity>`_ identity, which took me a day to complete.
 It’s quite a confusing process where you keep having captchas and don’t know when you must stop until you eventually see that the number of trusters increases, which is the sign that your identity is being announced on Hyphanet.
-The same applied to FMS, where I spent 2 days trying to make my posts visible on the “test” forum.
+The same applied to FMS, where I spent 2 days trying to make my posts visible on the **test** forum.
 I feel that this process could be improved.

 There seems to be no way to queue pages to download; a page stops downloading when the tab is closed.
 This may be a bit confusing for beginners.